 This is luscious fruit mostly available in this fall season.
-It looks similar tomatoes with the with the bright orange color.
+It looks similar to tomatoes with a bright orange color.
 This color and the skin perfectly matches the pumpkin, which is also another fall vegetable.

-It looks like tomatoes but has got a thicker skin.
+It looks like tomatoes but has got thicker skin.
 Which you need to peel it before using them.
 Though you can eat them as a whole, I would strongly recommend to peel off the skin when making the persimmon smoothie.

 The health benefits of Persimmon

 As per healthline.com persimmons have a long list of health benefits.
 It is a good source of thiamin, riboflavin, folate, magnesium, phosphorus, and antioxidants.
 The top highlighting factor says this is a low-calorie fruit loaded with fibers, which is an excellent advantage for the people on weight loss goals.

 Most importantly, persimmon is easily customizable.
 You can snack them as raw, or include in your cooking or baking.
 You can use this parmesan fruit in any form.
 You do not need to wait for the fruit to get ripe, and it tastes great even if firm to touch.

 If you do not want to eat them as raw, or feeling lazy like me to eat.
-You can make this Persimmon smoothie, which turned out a nourishing, easy to make breakfast for me.
+You can make this Persimmon smoothie, which turned out to a nourishing, easy to make breakfast for me.